DeliData: A dataset for deliberation in multi-party problem solving: Modeling Experiments

-In order to analyse the factors that make a conversation constructive as well as showcase possible applications of the \delidata corpus, we perform a series of modelling experiments, where we predict the constructiveness of a conversation.
+In order to analyse the factors that make a conversation constructive, as well as showcase possible applications of the \delidata corpus, we perform a series of modelling experiments, where we predict the \textit{performance gain} of a conversation, i.e.\ whether group task performance improved or not following the deliberation.